Provide a pass-through flag for sql_exec() which goes directly to the native MySQL engine

 The parsing of the individual parts is the same as required in exec_SELECTquery, isn't it?

-#4 Updated by Xavier Perseguers over 9 years ago
+#4 Updated by Xavier Perseguers almost 10 years ago

 The query is not more difficult when going in sql_exec(), this is why I made it available but the problem is that our SQL parser is fine as long as the query is kept "simple" and by simple I mean really not complicated and you have to be aware of limitations too, such as the inability for it to parse useless parentheses: